-Southern Comfort: in 1874, M. W. Heron, a bartender at McCauley's Tavern just off Bourbon Street, came up with a beverage he called "Cuffs and Buttons," serving it directly from a whiskey barrel.
+In a stronger vein, M. W. Heron, a bartender at McCauley's Tavern just off Bourbon Street, came up with a beverage he called "Cuffs and Buttons" and began serving his mixture of liquer, fruit and spice directly from a whiskey barrel in 1874.
 A decade later, his concoction was renamed "Southern Comfort" and described as "The Grand Old Drink of the South" at the World's Centennial Exposition in New Orleans.
 By 1889, Heron was bottling Southern Comfort, with a label proclaiming "None Genuine but Mine."
 (The home depicted on the label since the l930s is Woodland Plantation in West Pointe a la Hache, Louisiana - now a bed and breakfast.)
 In l939, Southern Comfort became the first alcohol to jointly promote a movie and a beverage: the "Scarlet O'Hara," made with cranberry juice, and introduced to coincide with the release of "Gone With the Wind."
 It remains one of the most popular Southern Comfort drinks.

 Community Coffee and Tea suffered humble beginnings.
 When Henry Saurage founded the Full Weight Grocery in the early l900s in Baton Rouge, he began to package the ground and roasted coffee he prepared for his regular customers.
 Family members delivered the goods by horse and buggy to grocery stores throughout the state.
 The product line grew to include bagged and iced teas, the latter of which are available in a variety of fruit flavors.
 Community is now a firmly established and favored product throughout the South.
 New Orleans is dotted with locations of their cozy coffee houses, CC's.

-French Market Coffee: A favorite with old-timers, since l890, French Market has been shipping coffee all over the nation.
+A favorite with old-timers, since l890, French Market, a Reily Foods Company Brand, has been shipping coffee all over the nation.
 Blending with chicory makes the product stronger and smoother.

-New Orleans Coffee Company: this company is continuing the great coffee tradition of New Orleans, while adding a stroke of genius to the time-honored coffee brewing methods of the South.
+New Orleans Coffee Company is continuing the great coffee tradition of New Orleans, while adding a stroke of genius to the time-honored coffee brewing methods of the South.
 They have developed "CoolBrew," a cold-dripped coffee concentrate that makes a fresh, delicious cup of hot or iced coffee in a matter of seconds.
-New Orleans Coffee Company created a product that would enable coffee lovers to save time and get themselves percolating - without percolation - on post-party mornings.
-The concentrate includes chicory, giving the coffee its regional New Orleans flavor.
+The product enables coffee lovers to save time and get themselves percolating - without percolation - on post-party mornings and includes chicory to give the coffee its regional New Orleans flavor.

-Melinda's Original Habanero Pepper Sauce: One of the best-selling pepper sauces in the country, Melinda's differs from other brands because it's made with Hades-hot habanero peppers instead of jalapeno or cayenne, and is available in several, increasingly lethal strengths, instead of relying simply on vinegar as a base.
+One of the best-selling pepper sauces in the country, Melinda's Original Habanero Pepper Sauce differs from other brands because it's made with Hades-hot habanero peppers instead of jalapeno or cayenne, and is available in several, increasingly lethal strengths, instead of relying simply on vinegar as a base.
 Melinda's combines fiery peppers with a blend of lime, onion, garlic and carrot puree.
 The bottled sauce from Metairie packs more than a dollop of heat.

-Rex Pure Foods & Horse Shoe Pure Products: Seasoning and dressing Louisiana foods since 1888 and enjoyed throughout the nation.
+Rex Pure Foods & Horse Shoe Pure Products has been seasoning and dressing Louisiana foods since 1888 and is enjoyed throughout the nation.
 Look for a variety of hot sauces, cocktail onions, horseradish and remoulade sauces, Creole mustard, fish fry and seafood boil.
 The company started exporting in 1978 with overseas sales now comprising over 30 percent of the business.

-Steen's Syrup: Since 1920, Steen's syrup has been produced in Abbeville and is now sold throughout Texas, Arkansas, Mississippi, Alabama and Florida.
+Since 1920, Steen's Syrup has been produced in Abbeville and is now sold throughout Texas, Arkansas, Mississippi, Alabama and Florida.
 The company's molasses is what gives the sweet taste to many commercial varieties of oatmeal cookies as well as K.C.
 Masterpiece sauces.

-Tony Chachere's: Usually the product comes first and then the cookbook follows.
-But, in the case of Tony's seasonings, it was the other way around.
+Usually the product comes first and then the cookbook follows.
+But, in the case of Tony Chachere's seasonings, it was the other way around.
 In 1972, the seasoning company was founded in Opelousas, in the heart of Cajun country, after Tony hit it big with his "Cajun Country Cookbook."
 Look for several kinds of fish fry and "quick fix" Cajun boxed dishes.

-the Mississippi, have been a staple in New Orleans kitchens since 1889.
+Products from Zatarain's, established in the west bank suburb of Gretna, have been a staple in New Orleans kitchens since 1889.
 Zatarain's jambalaya mix is said to be the country's favorite.

-Watermaid and Mahatma Rice: both names are synonymous with New Orleans cooking.
+Both Watermaid and Mahatma Rice are synonymous with New Orleans cooking.
 Mahatma is a long-grain rice, Watermaid a medium Grain.
 Both are distributed across the globe by Riviana, the parent company, located in Abbeville.
 People here say the quality of both Mahatma and Watermaid is superior to any other.

-King Cakes: This is New Orleans' famous Mardi Gras dessert, a delicious combination of flour, butter, sugar, eggs and cinnamon and first introduced to the city in the 19th century.
+King Cakes are New Orleans' famous Mardi Gras dessert, a delicious combination of flour, butter, sugar, eggs and cinnamon and first introduced to the city in the 19th century.
 It takes its name from the three kings who visited the Christ child on Epiphany.
 Local baking dynasties such as Haydel, Gambino and Randazzo have royal status because of their original recipes and variations, such as pecan praline, cream cheese and German chocolate.